 Why you’ll love this snowball cookie recipe

-- It’s so easy!
-You only need six ingredients that you likely already have.
+- Easy recipe – You only need six ingredients that you likely already have.

-- They make a lot.
-Because these snowball cookies don’t spread much (even with all that butter!), you can make many per batch, making them a quick bake.
+- Little snowballs – Because these snowball cookies don’t spread much (even with all that butter!), you can make many per batch, making them a quick bake.

-- No nuts!
-If allergy issues are a concern, this snowball cookie without nuts will fit in perfectly to your holiday cookie tray and are safe for a cookie exchange.
+- No nuts – If nut allergies are a concern, this snowball cookie without nuts will fit in perfectly to your holiday cookie tray and are safe for a cookie exchange.

 Equipment needed to make chocolate chip butterballs